 The plan does not guarantee that the municipality will not be impacted by incidents of fraud and corruption but is intended to serve as an additional measure to assist in the limitation of fraud and corruption risk with a particular focus on creating awareness and promoting ethical business conduct.
 The Fraud Policy and Fraud Prevention Plan were adopted by council in March 2008.

-10.1.7 Audit Report Finding
+7.1.7 Audit report finding.

-Hereunder is a summary report of the auditor-general to Limpopo provincial legislature and the council on Lephalale municipality financial statements and other regulatory requirement on predetermined objectives for the year under review.
+Hereunder is a summary report of the auditor-general to Limpopo provincial legislature and the council on Lephalale municipality financial statements for the year under review.